telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-home-lists.md

 ---
 title: Create the Home Page
+page_title: Create the Home Page | Music Store Web App Tutorial
+description: "Learn how to create the Home page in the Kendo UI Music Store Web Application sample project by using Telerik UI for ASP.NET MVC."
+slug: createthehomepage_muscistorewebapp_aspnetmvc
 position: 3
 ---

-# Create the Home Page - Kendo UI Music Store
+# Create the Home Page

 For the main content of the "Home" page, we want to display a main banner image rotator, and 2 groups of Albums.
 One will be our "top sellers," and the other is a "featured artist."